 An employee making a workers’ compensation claim will never see a jury.
 The right to a trial in court is one of the rights waived in the workers’ compensation system.
 Workers’ compensation systems are administrative in nature, and cases are ruled on by administrative law judges.
 Many workers’ compensation claims are settled before a hearing is needed.

 While it is not required, hiring a workers’ compensation lawyer is advisable.
 A workers’ compensation lawyer has expertise in the field and knows how to get through all the forms and do things right the first time to prevent a denial of your claim.
 Not only will a lawyer make getting your compensation easier, but it can also help you recover by reducing stress.

-If you're worried about the cost of a lawyer, many lawyers will speak with you about your situation for free or for a small fee before you decide to hire them or not.
-Workplace Fairness can help you find a lawyer who practices regularly in workers’ compensation.
+If you’re worried about the cost of a lawyer, many lawyers will speak with you about your situation for free or for a small fee before you decide to hire them or not.
+See our attorney directory for a listing of employment attorneys by state and specialty.

 No, workers’ compensation laws in almost all states prevent employers from disciplining workers for filing a workers’ compensation claim.
 It does not matter if the claim is eventually thrown out; your employer is not allowed to retaliate.
 If your employer does discipline, discharge, or fire you, you have a case against your employer as long as the disciplinary action was related to your workers’ compensation claim.